AndersenLab/PEmRNA-seq-nf/README.md

 Below are major results under `PEmRNAseq-*date*/`.
 ```
-├── mulitqc_report/         # RNA-seq reads quality pre- and post- trim by FastQC, and mapped reads by Kallisto
+├── mulitqc_report/   # RNA-seq reads quality evaluation pre- and post- trim by FastQC, and number of mapped reads quantified by Kallisto
-└── kallito/                # kallisto mapping output for each sample, with expression quantification in tsv and h5 format
+└── kallito/          # kallisto mapping output for each sample, with expression quantification in .tsv and .h5

 ```